 It’s funny, because my sisters and cousins all agreed that our Grandma Reilly’s macaroni and tomato soup tasted the best, but we didn’t know what tasted so special about it, other than the fact that it had really soft, overly-cooked noodles.
 Well, a few years back at a family get-together (probably Christmas or something), we told grandma that her soup always tasted better than anybody else’s and asked what her secret was.
 She replied, “I make it just like everybody else — a can of Campbell’s tomato soup, milk, macaroni and a little oleo,” (but it sounded she said a lil oleo).

 We all laughed hysterically at the last ingredient and the fact that grandma said it as if we all knew to put oleo in the soup.
-You’d have to be part of my family to truly understand the humor in this.
-My grandma always used the word oleo for margarine and butter.
-I think it’s because one of the first margarine brands back in the day was actually called, Oleo.
-Does or did anybody else’s grandma call margarine and/or butter oleo?
+You’d have to be part of my family to truly understand the humor in this, I suppose.
+My grandma always used the word oleo for margarine and butter, and I’m sure she’s not the only one!

 I wanted to add some protein to the meal, but didn’t want to add any meat to the soup to take away from its pure flavor, so decided to make one of my breakfast sandwiches for the side.
 I whipped up some almond flour biscuits, fried an egg in grass-fed butter and sliced some avocado.
 Wham, bam breakfast sandwich made!